c3lang/c3-web/src/content/docs/Language Fundamentals/statements.md

 ## Jumptable switches with "@jump"

-Regular switches which jump to an enum or integer can take the `@jump` attribute.
-This makes sure that the switch is implemented as a jump using a jumptable.
-In C this is possible to do manually using labels and calculated as extensions in GCC and Clang.
+Regular switch statements with only enum or integer cases may use the `@jump` attribute.
+This attribute ensures that the switch is implemented as a jump using a jumptable.
+In C this is possible to do manually using labels and calculated gotos which are extensions available in GCC/Clang.

 The behaviour of the switch itself does not change with a jumptable, but some restrictions will apply.
-However, it might perform worse or better than a regular switch depending on the situation.
+Typically used for situations like bytecode interpreters, it might perform worse or better than a regular switch depending on the situation.
-`nextcase` statements will also use this jumptable dispatch when `@jump` is used.
+`nextcase` statements will also use jumptable dispatch when `@jump` is used.